 Our cyber cover comes with access to specialist partners to provide training and innovative solutions to manage and improve cyber risk management strategies.

-Turnovers up to £50m can be quoted automatically by your local underwriter, without any further information provided by you.
+- Turnovers up to £50m can be quoted automatically by your local underwriter, or on Fast Trade and Acturis eTrade

-Most trades are suitable but it's not suitable for some trades.
-These include E-Service providers, E-Commerce risks, Financial Institutions, Utility companies, Media & Publishing, Software Houses and certain Health & Social care trades.
+- Whilst our cyber insurance is suitable for most, there are some trades which are outside of our appetite such as E-Service providers, E-Commerce risks, Financial Institutions, Utility companies, Media & Publishing, Software Houses and certain Health & Social Care trades

 What does our Cyber insurance cover?

 - Breach response - includes forensic experts, legal advice, notifying affected customers and offering credit or identity fraud monitoring services

 - Damage to data, websites and software

 - Loss of revenue due to a malicious attack, extortion or a data breach on your IT systems or your outsourced IT or data provider